ShixiangWang/sigflow/README.md

   -g <genome>, --genome <genome>  genome build, can be hg19, hg38 or mm10, [default: hg19].
   -r <runs>, --nrun <runs>        run times of NMF (extract) or bootstrapping (bt) to get results [default: 30].
   -T <cores>, --cores <cores>     cores to run the program, large dataset will benefit from it [default: 1].
-  --refit                         refit the denovo signatures with quadratic programming or nnls.
+  --refit                         refit the de-novo signatures with quadratic programming or nnls (SigProfiler).
   --hyper                         enable hyper mutation handling in COSMIC signatures (not used by SigProfiler approach).
-  --sigprofiler                   enable auto-extraction by SigProfiler software.
+  --sigprofiler                   enable automatic extraction by SigProfiler software.
+  --isearch <keyword>             search and how cancer type specific reference signature index by keyword, e.g. breast.
   -v, --verbose                   print verbose message.

 =================================================================